codingjogo/capstone-project-sti-2024-2025-ecommerce/README.md

 # E-COMMERCE WEBSITE WITH NEXT.JS

+👋 Hey everyone!
+Calling all fellow students and tech lovers! 👋

+We're a group of students working on our capstone project, and we could really use your expertise and insights!

+We're building an e-commerce platform and want to make sure it's as awesome as possible.
+Whether you're a coding guru or just have some cool ideas to share, we'd love to hear from you!

+🚀 Check out our project on GitHub and let us know what you think: [Link to your GitHub issue]

+Let's team up and make our capstone project shine! 💻🛒 #CapstoneProject #StudentLife #TechHelp

 ## We're planning to use the technologies based on chat-GPT 3.5:
 ### By the way, we're literally using React.js or maybe NEXT.js and the rest is provided by GPT
 1. Frontend Development with React.js and Next.js